Welcome to our website on Sleep, Health, and Wellbeing!

-We are a team dedicated to understanding more about children, adolescents, and young adults on the spectrum.
+We are a Vanderbilt University Medical Center team dedicated to understanding more about health and wellbeing in children, adolescents, and young adults on the autism spectrum.
+One of our areas of focus is sleep.
 Please take a look at our current and future projects, learn more about our research team, and read past and present peer reviewed publications, presentations, and books.

 P.I.
 Dr. Beth A. Malow and Ph.D.
 T A McDonald, along with research colleagues, educate Vanderbilt University student peers on how to actively listen, coach, engage, empower, empathize, encourage, and support each other and adults on the spectrum.